 Cost: The Jr. Discovery kit is only $17.50, so it’s easy to jump into this system.
 Their most expensive non-classroom-pack kit is the Snap Circuits Extreme SC-750 which is $71.

 Expandability: There are many kits of Snap Circuits, with many components.
 There’s a lot you can do with them.
 The Snap Circuit Jr. kit has over 100 projects, including Lights & Police Sirens; Bomb Sounds, Alarm Circuit, Musical Doorbell, Spin Draw.
 Plenty of things to learn and discover.
-But, in the end, your constructions are limited to being a collection of Snap Circuits attached to a baseboard, and can’t offer the range of opportunities that littleBits offer.
+But, in the end, your constructions are limited to a 2 dimensional circuit attached to a baseboard, and can’t offer the range of opportunities that littleBits offer.

 Summary: If you’re looking for an affordable electronics kit for a geeky kid, age 7 – 12 who loves just sitting and building electronic circuits, this is a great product!